odom11/ap_savegame_editor/README.md

 # How to use it

-Should be pretty self-explanatory.
+MAKE A BACKUP COPY OF YOUR SAVEGAME FIRST IN CASE ANYTHING GOES WRONG!

+The rest is self-explanatory.
 Run the program, click on the folder button to edit a new savegame.
-This should open in %USERDIRECTORY%\Documents\Alpha Protocol\Checkpoints.
-The savefiles are the ones ending with sav (who would have thought it).
-If there aren't any, I'm terribly sorry.
-Contact me with a problem description (What have you done - What did you expect - What happened) and I will do my best to fix the issue.
+A file selection menu opens in %USERDIRECTORY%\Documents\Alpha Protocol\Checkpoints.
+The savefiles are the ones ending with sav.

+In case of an error, contact me with a problem description (What have you done - What did you expect - What happened) and I will do my best to fix the issue.